HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 - Provide functionality to automatically enable different modules (AMC/Sponsored ADs/DSP) during the onboarding process for each client
 - Provide a centralized location to manage various clients and modules and supports multi-tenancy

-_Insert AMC Workflows:_ To initialize the creation, scheduling and execution of AMC workflows, this script adds 4 default workflows to an AMC Workflows Library table in Amazon DynamoDB.
+_Create Workflows:_ To initialize the creation, scheduling and execution of AMC workflows, this script adds 4 default workflows to an AMC Workflows Library table in Amazon DynamoDB.
 From there Workflow Manager Service (WFM) will automatically create workflow schedules and add them to your AMC instance.
 WFM also allows you to:

 - Automatically trigger the deployment of the SQS queues, IAM policies, workflows and workflow schedules in WFM for the customer's AMC instance upon adding or updating a customer record to the Tenant Provisioning Service (TPS)
 - Synchronize workflows and workflow schedules in the Workflow Library service with multiple AMC Instances